List of Primetime Emmy Award records

-This list of Primetime Emmy and Creative Arts Emmy awards records are current as of 76th Primetime Emmy Awards and 76th Primetime Creative Arts Emmy Awards, with each ceremonies taking place on September 7–8 and 15, 2024.
+This list of Primetime Emmy and Creative Arts Emmy awards records are current as of the 78th Primetime Emmy Awards and 78th Primetime Creative Arts Emmy Awards ceremonies to be held on September 5 to 6, and 14, 2026.

 Largest sweep of main categories for a program/series

-Similar to the Academy Awards's "Big Five", the so-called seven main categories of Primetime Emmy Awards are those for Outstanding Series, Lead Actor, Lead Actress, Supporting Actor, Supporting Actress, Directing and Writing for each three divisions of format programs: Comedy, Drama, and Limited or Anthology.
+Similar to the Academy Awards's "Big Five", the seven main categories of Primetime Emmy Awards are those for Outstanding Series, Lead Actor, Lead Actress, Supporting Actor, Supporting Actress, Directing and Writing for each three divisions of format programs: Comedy, Drama, and Limited or Anthology series.

-Three television programs have swept all seven main categories, while six programs have won six; All in the Family is the only program to do the latter twice.
+Three television programs have won all seven main categories, while six programs have won six; All in the Family is the only program to have won six awards at the same ceremony twice.
 Winners are noted in bold.